 Share your favorite modifications below in the comments so I can check them out next time 🙂

--- Falafel Bowls with Roasted Squash, Avocado and Harissa Hummus Recipe --
+Falafel Bowls with Roasted Squash, Avocado, and Harissa Hummus

-- thinly slice an avocado and distribute evenly across all bowls.
+Thinly slice an avocado and distribute it evenly across all bowls.

 Drizzle tahini over top, about 1 tablespoon per bowl.
 I use a spoon and zig-zag over the top of the bowl to spreads it evenly.